-Georgie was diagnosed the first time with Breast Cancer 20 years ago.
-I’m married to Clive and have 4 children and 7 Grandchildren.
+Georgie is married to Clive and has 4 children and 9 Grandchildren.

-Following successful fundraising I along with other patients helped form SELBCT.org.
-I wanted to give back a little for all the wonderful care I had received.
+I wanted to give back a little of the wonderful care I had received.

 Susie was diagnosed with Grade 3 Ductal Carcinoma in Situ in December 2010.
 She underwent two lumpectomy operations followed by 5 weeks of radiotherapy, and finished her treatment with 5 years of Tamoxifen.
 Susie is married to Jason and has a son and daughter.

 Having read about the charity, Susie regularly participated at various fund raising events.